Wildlife

 Prairie Rattlesnake, Crotalus viridis.

-The Prairie Rattlesnake (Crotalus viridis) is a venomous rattlesnake.
-Its Arizona range includes northeastern Arizona, specifically plateaus south and east of the Colorado River.
-Adults ranges from 700 mm (28″) to 1,620 mm (64″) in total length (excluding rattle).
+Prairie Rattlesnake (Crotalus viridis) is the northeastern plateau rattlesnake here, found south and east of the Colorado River.
+Adults range from 700 mm (28″) to 1,620 mm (64″), excluding the rattle.

 Key detailWhat to look for